-- All students are expected to promptly report violations of the Code to a teacher, guidance counselor, or the Building Principal and his or her designee.
-Any student observing a student possessing a weapon, alcohol or illegal substance on school property or at a school function shall report this information immediately to a teacher, the Building Principal and his or her designee or the Superintendent.
-Reports and reporters will be held in the strictest of confidentiality to the extent possible. - All district staff who are authorized to impose disciplinary sanctions are expected to do so in a prompt, fair and lawful manner.
-District staff who are not authorized to impose disciplinary sanctions are required to promptly report violations of the Code to their supervisor, who shall impose an appropriate disciplinary sanction, if authorized, or refer the matter to a staff member who is authorized to impose an appropriate sanction. - Any weapon, alcohol or illegal substance found shall be confiscated immediately, followed by prompt notification to the parent of the student involved and the appropriate disciplinary sanction if warranted, which may include permanent suspension and referral for prosecution.
+- All students are expected to promptly report violations of the code of conduct to a teacher, guidance counselor, the Building Principal or designee.
+Any student observing a student possessing a weapon, alcohol or illegal substance on school property or at a school function is expected to report this information immediately to a teacher, the Principal, the Principal's designee or the Superintendent of Schools.
+Reports and reporters will be held in the strictest of confidentiality to the extent possible. - All students are prohibited from knowingly making false statements or knowingly submitting false information to school staff during a disciplinary process. - All district staff who are authorized to impose disciplinary consequences are expected to do so in a prompt, fair and lawful manner.
+District staff who are not authorized to impose disciplinary consequences are expected to promptly report violations of the code of conduct to their supervisor, who will in turn impose an appropriate disciplinary consequences if so authorized, or refer the matter to a staff member who is authorized to impose an appropriate consequences - Any weapon, alcohol or illegal substance found will be confiscated immediately, if possible, followed by notification to the parent of the student involved and the appropriate disciplinary consequences, which may include permanent suspension and referral for prosecution.